etalab/gbfs/gbfs.md

 # General Bikeshare Feed Specification (GBFS)

+This document explains the types of files and data that comprise the General.
+This version of GBFS has been developed to include carsharing data in this specification.
+3 files have been modified:
+* station_information
+* vehicle_types
+* free_vehicle_status

-This document explains the types of files and data that comprise the General Bikeshare Feed Specification (GBFS) and defines the fields used in all of those files.
+The word "bike" has been replaced by "vehicle". <br>  Bikeshare Feed Specification (GBFS) and defines the fields used in all of those files.

 # Reference version

-This documentation refers to **v3.0-RC (release candidate)**.<br>
+This documentation refers to **v4.0-RC (release candidate)**.<br>
 **For the current version see [**version 2.2**](https://github.com/NABSA/gbfs/blob/v2.2/gbfs.md).** For past and upcoming versions see the [README](README.md#read-the-spec--version-history).

 ## Terminology